wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 14/04/2020
 ### Summary
 Everything can be downloaded and saved properly.
 This means that `the backend` is fine now.
 It is time to do `the UI`.
-It has been so long and finally the first step is done.
+It has been so long and finally the first step is done. `CachedData` is now cleaned.
+It has lots of data but not many keys so it was really quick.
+I will do more data mining for now.
+My ship additional is already 150KB.
+I will control it so that it is not over 1MB.
 ### What to do tomorrow?
+Focus on UI and maybe Wiki?

 ## 13/04/2020
 ### Summary